 We hiked with our four young children (ages 11 down to 5) from Pen Y Pass to just before Crib Goch, using the Pyg Track, for a several thousand foot high picnic tea with a view.

-Pen Y Pass is already itself rather high, and very quickly we were rewarded with far reaching views out to towards the lakes Llyn Peris and Llyn Padarn.
+Pen Y Pass is already itself rather high, and very quickly we were rewarded with far reaching views out towards the lakes Llyn Peris and Llyn Padarn.

 The Pyg Track winds its way steeply up the mountainside.
 Large slabs of rock cross tiny streams and, in places, the path disappears entirely and we picked our way up over the boulders.